Factory unrest threatens attempts to revive Egyptian economy

 One look around 10th of Ramadan City shows why there is a sense of neglect.
 Partly paved roads are riddled with pot-holes and surrounded by piles of scrap metal and crumbling sidewalks.

-Officials who can improve life seem paralysed by indecision.
+Officials who can improve life seem paralyzed by indecision.
 Since Mubarak's overthrow, dozens have been taken to court on corruption charges or for deals they made while in office.

 Due to this hesitation, some areas of the industrial zone seem frozen in time.
 Gas lines, for instance, remain unconnected to newly established factories even though their owners received approval more than three years ago.